 Patricia Ripp Janicke, BS, RN

-“Trish” is the Associate Director of Simulation Education at Winthrop University Hospital.
+“Trish” is the Associate Director of Simulation Education at NYU Winthrop Hospital.
 Previously, she was the Nurse Educator for the Neuroscience Unit where she planned, coordinated, implemented and evaluated all of the unit based clinical and educational initiatives.
 In addition, she coordinated implementation strategies to improve patient safety and compliance with all quality measures.
-Trish is an active member of the Patient Safety Committee at Winthrop University Hospital and works with her colleagues on the nursing councils.
+Trish is an active member of the Patient Safety Committee at NYU Winthrop Hospital and works with her colleagues on the nursing councils.
 Trish participated in hospital wide educational initiatives including incorporating simulation throughout the mandatory educational days attended by the adult nursing staff.
 It was during this time that she discovered her passion for improving the safety and quality of patient care by using simulation as an educational tool.

 Trish completed the IMS Comprehensive Instructor Workshop in Boston, Massachusetts and is a TeamSTEPPSTM Master Trainer.
 She is certified by the American Heart Association (AHA) as an ACLS and BLS Instructor.
 Trish is certified by the American Association of Neuroscience Nurses as a Certified Neuroscience Registered Nurse (CNRN) and a Stroke Certified Registered Nurse (SCRN).
 She is also an active member of the Society for Simulation in Healthcare (SSH).

 Trish has had poster presentations at the LIHN Annual Symposium and the Annual Neurocritical Care Society Meeting.
-She has presented lectures for the 9th Annual Stroke and Neurocritical Care Symposium and Winthrop’s Fall Nursing Symposium.
+She has presented lectures for the 9th Annual Stroke and Neurocritical Care Symposium and NYU Winthrop’s Fall Nursing Symposium.

 Don Wang, BS

 Don received a Bachelor’s degree in Biology from the State University of New York at Stony Brook.
-He combined his love for healthcare and education to serve at Winthrop as Poison Control Educator for the Long Island Regional Poison and Drug Information Center.
+He combined his love for healthcare and education to serve at NYU Winthrop as Poison Control Educator for the Long Island Regional Poison and Drug Information Center.
 His passion for community outreach and health education directed him to his role as Osteoporosis Educator for the Long Island region of the New York State Osteoporosis Prevention and Education Program.
-Don’s firm conviction to improving health outcomes prompted him to devote his attention to facilitating biomedical research as IRB Systems Associate for Winthrop’s Institutional Review Board.
+Don’s firm conviction to improving health outcomes prompted him to devote his attention to facilitating biomedical research as IRB Systems Associate for NYU Winthrop’s Institutional Review Board.
 His current role as operations manager at the Simulation Center and Community Training Center affords him the opportunity to maximize the learning experience for all participants.